mactul/discordslashcommands/README.md

 Interactions are a very important part of discordslashcommands.\
 this is what makes it possible to know when someone is using a command.

-When an user click on a command and if you have create a Manager class at the start of the bot, a new event is call.\
+When an user clicks on a command and if you have created a Manager class at the start of the bot, a new event is called.\
 This event is the event `on_interaction(member, interaction)`.

 this is an example: